 |

-The Memory of Light by Francisco X Stork After Vicky wakes from a suicide attempt in a psychiatric hospital, she befriends Mona, the live wire; Gabriel, the saint; and E.M., always angry; under the guidance of the compassionate Dr. Desai, who helps her through the first steps towards self-acceptance and confronting the challenges that prompted her depression.
+The Memory of Light by Francisco X Stork After Vicky wakes in a psychiatric hospital after a suicide attempt, she befriends Mona, the live wire; Gabriel, the saint; and E.M., always angry; under the guidance of the compassionate Dr. Desai, who helps her through the first steps towards self-acceptance.
 TEEN REALISTIC STORK FRANCISCO

 |